wp-plugins/wp-admin-microblog/readme.txt

 Since version 2.1 you can add tags directly as hashtags.
 Examples: #2012, #Microblog

 == Changelog ==
+= 2.2.3 - (21.11.2012) =
-= 2.2.2 - (25.10.2012) =
+* Bugfix: Change the send method for edits and replies from GET to POST = 2.2.2 - (25.10.2012) =
 * Bugfix: Fixed a incomplete call of wpam_message::add_message = 2.2.1 - (11.08.2012) =